eclipse/repairnator/doc/scripts.md

 You can launch Repairnator to analyze Travis CI builds in realtime and to repair failing ones.

-First open your `repairnator.cfg` config file (see above) and edit the values under `Realtime scanner configuration` section:
+First, open your `repairnator.cfg` config file (see above) and edit the values under `Realtime scanner configuration` section:
-  - `DURATION` is an optional value: if the value is left blank, the process will never stop; else it will last the specified duration (pay attention on the format, see: [https://en.wikipedia.org/wiki/ISO_8601#Durations](https://en.wikipedia.org/wiki/ISO_8601#Durations))
+  - `DURATION` is an optional value: if the value is left blank, the process will never stop; else it will last the specified duration (pay attention on the format, see: [https://en.wikipedia.org/wiki/ISO_8601#Durations](https://en.wikipedia.org/wiki/ISO_8601#Durations));
-  - `WHITELIST_PATH` and `BLACKLIST_PATH` can be left on the default value, or you can use the files available in `repairnator/repairnator-realtime/src/main/resources`
+  - `WHITELIST_PATH` and `BLACKLIST_PATH` can be left on the default value, or you can use the files available in `repairnator/repairnator-realtime/src/main/resources`.

-Then just run the script `launch_rtscanner.sh`.
+Then, just run the script `launch_rtscanner.sh`.

-* this generates build reproduction info and patches as local files in a folder named `logs/`
+* this generates build reproduction info and patches as local files in a folder named `logs/`;
-* in this default setup, no MongoDB is used, no email notification is done
+* in this default setup, no MongoDB database is used, no email notification is done.

 ## `repair_buggy_build.sh`